Quick Answer

 Who is eligible for Medicaid?

 Eligibility for Medicaid varies depending on each state’s guidelines, but there are some general requirements that most states follow.
 Individuals and families who fall below a certain income level are generally eligible for Medicaid.
-For example, in 2021, the income limit for a single person is $17,774, and for a family of four, it’s $36,570.
-However, it’s important to note that these numbers can vary from state to state.
-Additionally, individuals who are pregnant, have disabilities or are over the age of 65 may also be eligible for Medicaid.
+Under the Affordable Care Act (ACA) Medicaid expansion, which has been adopted by the majority of states according to the Kaiser Family Foundation, eligibility extends to adults with incomes up to 138% of the Federal Poverty Level (FPL).
+For 2026, that translates to approximately $20,783 per year for a single individual and $43,056 for a family of four.
+It’s important to note that these numbers can vary from state to state, and states that have not adopted expansion may use stricter income thresholds.
+Additionally, individuals who are pregnant, have disabilities, or are over the age of 65 may also be eligible for Medicaid regardless of expansion status.

 What does Medicaid cover?

 Medicaid covers many healthcare services, including doctor’s visits, hospital stays, prescription medications, etc. The specific benefits that are covered can vary from state to state, but there are some general guidelines that most states follow.
+According to Medicaid.gov’s official benefits overview, federal law requires states to cover a core set of mandatory benefits.
 Medicaid is designed to cover essential health benefits, which include:

 • Inpatient hospital services